MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 ```
 ## To view runbook server properties

 The properties for a runbook server include an optional description and the account information to use for the Runbook Service.
 You can modify the description but can only view the service credentials.

 1. In the **Connections**  pane, select the Runbook Servers folder.
 In the right pane, right-click the runbook server to select **Properties**.

-2. If you want to add or change the **Description** box, type a description for this runbook server, and then click **Finish**.
+2. If you want to add or change the **Description** box, type a description for this runbook server, and then select **Finish**.

 ## Troubleshoot your installation